adityaatluri/shift/README.md

 # shift
-Coaleasing, Shuffling data using DPPs for AMD GPUs Works only on Fiji and later.
+Coaleasing, Shuffling, Sub-Dword operations on data using DPPs for AMD GPUs Works only on Fiji and later.

 ## Installation